blainehansen/macro-ts/README.draft.md

 Anything that requires first-class support from the actual typescript compiler basically won't be considered.
 If the compiler devs decide to make our lives easier, we'll gladly accept it.
 But we aren't going to wait around for them.

 - Hygienic Macros.
 This would be very complicated to get right without first-class support from the compiler.
 - Having a less ugly syntax.
-The general `macroName!!` syntax is very ugly, but it's a hack that has some important properties.
+The `macroName!!` syntax is very ugly, but it's a hack that has some important properties.
 Suggestions for other syntaxes that meet these same requirements are welcome!
   - `!!` is accepted as valid syntax by the typescript parser.
   - `identifier!!` is *technically* valid (asserting the identifier is non-nullish *twice*) but never actually useful.
 This makes it distinct from normal uses of the non-nullish assertion.
 - Alignment with typescript/javascript.
 As far as I'm concerned, javascript is just a compile target (and a lousy one), and typescript is the only just barely acceptable way to write web applications.
-Once webassembly has direct access to browser apis and is well-supported enough, I likely won't write a line of typescript ever again.
+Once webassembly has direct access to the browser api and is well-supported enough, I likely won't write a line of typescript ever again.

 ## Known Limitations